archtechx/livewire-petite-vue/README.md

 ## Usage

-The package provides a `v-livewire` directive that lets you configure bi-directional links between Vue state and Livewire state.
+The package provides a `v-livewire` directive that lets you configure bidirectional links between Vue state and Livewire state.

 For example, if you had a `messages` property in Vue and an `items` property in Livewire, you could do: